Fitoussi/geo-my-wp/readme.txt

 * Fix: Google place_id not being saved in the database when a place is added or updated.
 * Enhancement: driving directions units can now be set to 'default' which is the default behavior by Google Maps API.
 That means that the unit system will be set based on the starting address entered in the driving directions form.
 * Enhancement: new shortcode attribute 'directions_form_units' added to the Single Location Shortcode for setting the unit system of the live directions form.
+* Tweak: Update styling related to horizontal search form templates.
+* Tweak: Tweak: add "gmw-field-label-enabled" class tag to the address field when label is enabled.
+* Tweak: update the minimum required extensions version.
 * Tweak: decrease zoom level of form editor in the dashboard.
 * Tweak: adjust title styling in the info window of the single location extension.
 * Tweak: new argument "location" to the JS filter 'gmw_generate_marker_options'.